Dino Ying: Hero Games

 In June 2015, Ying co-founded Hero Games, serving initially as CEO and chairman.

 In 2024, the company co-produced Black Myth: Wukong, having been an early investor in its developer Game Science.
 The game, the first Chinese effort at a AAA video game, sold more than 10 million units in three days, and 20 million units in its first month, making it one of the fastest selling games of all time.
 Black Myth: Wukong won the Golden Joystick Ultimate Game of the Year 2024.

 Hero Esports

 In 2016, Ying co-founded VSPN, as CEO and chairman, holding a majority stake of 35% of voting rights, to develop consumers' esports experience by connecting both physical and online worlds.
 VSPN rebranded as VSPO; and now operates as Hero Esports.
 With a workforce of over 1600, Hero Esports leads the Asian market in terms of tournament operation and commercialisation, and has produced over 1000 professional esports matches across the world.
 It counts Savvy Games Group, a unit of Saudi Arabia's Public Investment Fund, as a key shareholder after a US$265 million investment in February 2023.

-INS Park
+INS Land

-On June 16, 2023, Ying opened INS Park in Shanghai, China, a commercial complex that combines esports arenas, night clubs, restaurants and comedy clubs.
+On June 16, 2023, Ying opened INS Land in Shanghai, China, a commercial complex that combines esports arenas, night clubs, restaurants and comedy clubs.
 The company also owns and operates esports venues in Xi'an, Chengdu and Seoul.